 An interesting study was published in last month’s Judgment and Decision Making.
 The researchers presented 114 college students with two sets of Oreo cookies: one without health claims and another labeled “made with organic flour and sugar.”
 They posted the calories per serving which were identical.

-I think this kind of stereotyping around food is an overlooked cause of obesity .
-The idea is good/healthy food = eat as much as you want and that bad/unhealthy items are so bad for weight they should be avoided.
-This means people need excuses to eat the bad foods they enjoy such as vacation, TGIF, stress, uncomfortable feelings and holiday celebrations.
+I think this kind of stereotyping around food is an overlooked cause of obesity.
+The idea is good/healthy food = eat as much as you want and that bad/unhealthy items are so bad for gaining weight they should be avoided.
+This means people need excuses to eat the bad foods they enjoy such as vacation, TGIF, stress, uncomfortable feelings, and holiday celebrations.
 How many times have you heard someone say, “I’m on vacation, I’m going to eat whatever I want (third helping).”

 If you want to read more on healthy halos, check out Janet Helm’s post, The Devilish Effect of a Health Halo, over at Nutrition Unplugged.

 Any thoughts on this?
-Was there a time you used to eat more because you thought a food was healthy?
+Was there a time you used to eat more because you thought the food was healthy?
 I know I did this in the nineties.
-I ate a enough fat-free frozen yogurt to last me a lifetime.
+I ate enough fat-free frozen yogurt to last me a lifetime.